tripolskypetr/node-ollama-agent-swarm/README.md

 ```

 The entry point of the backend application is [ConnectionPublicService.ts](src/services/public/ConnectionPublicService.ts).
 The agent swarm with system prompts is placed in the [logic](src/services/logic) folder.
 The ai functions are places in the [tools](src/services/tools) folder

+## What's Inside

+ - MongoDb Community `$vectorSearch` implementation

+    By using [gpt4all embedding](https://www.npmjs.com/package/gpt4all#embedding) generation and [tfjs](https://www.tensorflow.org/text/guide/word_embeddings) for cosine similarity

+ - REPL for product creation

+    For automatic embedding generation, you should use `npm run repl`.
+The product creation command is `ioc.migrationPublicService.createProduct("title", "description")`